UK car production in November worst in 37 years. And woes are likely to persist

 Car production in the United Kingdom has slowed down to near record levels with November output figures last seen 37 years ago, in 1984.
 Just 75,756 units were manufactured last month despite a larger role played by electric vehicles.

 A large part of the blame for the slowdown in car plants in the UK is directed towards global supply chain troubles and the Covid-19 pandemic.
+While UK has been reporting a surge in Omicron variant cases of Covid-19, the shortage in several key parts are also creating bigger challenges for the auto industry here.

 Trending CarsFind More Cars